Is that a shark? Is that a jet plane? Is that a dragon?

 Being gifted with the absolutely amazing typing of Dragon and Ground (lol, Flygon) and the elite status of being a pseudo legendary Pokémon, Garchomp has carved a niche for itself in being one of the most powerful Pokémon in existence.

 While trainers always tend to have a reinforced affinity for pseudo legendaries, Garchomp undoubtedly takes the crown for being the most coveted pseudo legendary in the game.
 In fact, Garchomp’s reputation as the “best pseudo legendary Pokémon” still remains unchallenged to this day.
+It is the leading Dragon type and pseudo legendary in the Gen 8 OU meta!

 So what makes Garchomp… Garchomp?